lmas/thesis/thesis.typ

 // - Increasing amount of data generated in the industry

-With the shift towards Industry 4.0 @industry4, the manufacturing industries are facing new challenges as they move towards decentralised processes.
+With the shift towards Industry 4.0 @lasi, the manufacturing industries are facing new challenges as they move towards decentralised processes.
 This move is partly enabled by the advances with smart devices and the rise of the Internet-of-Things.